fusion809/fusion809.github.io-old/_posts/TE/pluma.md

 {% include image.html image="Pluma-1.8.1-running-under-Mokhsa.png" description="Pluma 1.8.1 running under Moksha" float="none" width="1130px" %}

 ### Background
-<strong>Pluma</strong> is a fork of gedit 2 created for the MATE desktop environment.
+**Pluma** is a fork of gedit 2 created for the MATE desktop environment.
 It has many of the same features as gedit.

 ### Customizability
 Some customization (to the theme or adding some plugins) can be done by going to Edit→Preferences.